donbright/go-hello-static-world/README.md

 This is a basic exploration and learning tool.
 It is not intended for any fancy use.
 See file LICENSE-2.0 for more info.

+There is also a potential for buggy behavior if you update .c code without updating the bridge.go.in file and rebuilding bridge.go (by running Cmake).

 ### Design

 The source tree is layed out as follows: